Copying an environment with running VMs

 After you’ve copied an environment, changes to the copied environment won’t affect the source environment.
 The source and copy are unlinked, separate resources.

 You can create a copy of an environment with running VMs only in the same region as the source environment.
 To copy an environment to a different Skytap region, see Copying an environment to another region.

 We recommend that you reduce application activity—particularly database activity—to a minimum for all running VMs before you copy the environment.
 For more information, see quiescing VM activity.

-Copying an environment in the same region
+Copying an environment